prasadbhoite/Scientific_Research_Assistant/README.md

 # 🧪 Scientific Research Assistant

 The **Scientific Research Assistant** is an intelligent, interactive application designed to assist researchers, reviewers, and academics in streamlining the peer review and literature analysis process.
-This assistant provides functionalities such as literature summarization, peer review generation, and citation intelligence — all powered by large language models (LLMs).
+This assistant provides functionalities such as literature summarization, peer review generation, and citation intelligence — all powered by OPEN AI's gpt-4o [large language model (LLMs)].

 ---